Can you recommend wedding venues in NYC?

 How long until my proofs are ready?

-My studio averages having proofs ready in three and half weeks.
+My studio averages having proofs ready in three weeks, much shorter than most other wedding photographers.

 Can you upload to a website for viewing and ordering?